wustl-oncology/cloud-workflows/manual-workflows/README.md

 # Project Setup

 First-time set-up has a few complexities.
-Use the `resources.sh` helper script to create resources as needed.
+Use the `resources.sh` helper script to create resources and `user_permissions.sh` script to add/remove users permitted to run workflows.
+These scripts are located in this (manual-workflows) directory, or in the docker image at `/opt/manual-workflows/`.

 To initialize the project and create necessary resources

     bash resources.sh init-project --project $PROJECT --bucket $GCS_BUCKET

 To enable a non-administrator user to run workflows.
 This is to allow other people who don't have an Owner role to execute the necessary